East St. Louis Toodle-Oo: Music

 "East St. Louis Toodle-Oo" features a growling plunger-muted trumpet part played by co-composer Bubber Miley, one of the first jazz trumpeters to utilize the style.
 This style was carried on by later Ellington trumpeters Cootie Williams (1937 recording), and Ray Nance (1956 recording).

-For Steely Dan's 1974 cover of the song, Walter Becker played the melody through a talk box to imitate Miley's trumpet style, while Jeff "Skunk" Baxter used a pedal steel guitar for the trombone part.
+For Steely Dan's 1974 cover of the song, Walter Becker played the melody with a talk box effect in order to imitate Miley's plunger-muted trumpet, while Jeff "Skunk" Baxter used a pedal steel guitar for the trombone part.